 Conditional formatting on a line item persists when you pivot it to a different dimension.
-The only way to apply conditional formatting to the Context selectors dimension is to pivot a custom view.

 Note that the Border or Morse conditional formatting styles can result in cell values becoming truncated if a column is not wide enough.
 To adjust column width, click and drag the line between two columns in a column header.

-There are three steps to configure conditional formatting:
+To configure conditional formatting:

 - Select a custom view and open conditional formatting.